Church of England: Reformation

 During the reign of Mary I (1553–1558), England was briefly reunited with the Catholic Church.
 Mary died childless, so it was left to the new regime of her half-sister Queen Elizabeth I to resolve the direction of the Church.
 The Elizabethan Religious Settlement returned the Church to where it stood in 1553 before Edward's death.
-The Act of Supremacy made the monarch the Church's supreme governor.
+The Act of Supremacy made the monarch the Church's Supreme Governor of the Church of England.
 The Act of Uniformity restored a slightly altered 1552 Book of Common Prayer.
 In 1571, the Thirty-nine Articles received parliamentary approval as a doctrinal statement for the Church.
 The settlement ensured the Church of England was Protestant, but it was unclear what kind of Protestantism was being adopted.
-The prayer book's eucharistic theology was vague.
-The words of administration neither affirmed nor denied the real presence.
-Perhaps, a spiritual presence was implied, since Article 28 of the Thirty-nine Articles taught that the body of Christ was eaten "only after an heavenly and spiritual manner".
+Anglicanism was said to be a via media between two forms of Protestantism, Lutheranism and Reformed Christianity, though more aligned with the latter than the former.
+The prayer book's Reformed eucharistic theology posited a real spiritual presence (pneumatic presence), since Article 28 of the Thirty-nine Articles taught that the body of Christ was eaten "only after an heavenly and spiritual manner".
 Nevertheless, there was enough ambiguity to allow later theologians to articulate various versions of Anglican eucharistic theology.

 The Church of England was the established church (constitutionally established by the state with the head of state as its supreme governor).
-The exact nature of the relationship between church and state would be a source of continued friction into the next century.
+The exact nature of the relationship between church and state would be developed over the next century.
+Notably, the Act of Settlement 1701, which remains in force today, stipulates that the monarch (who serves as the Supreme Governor of the Church of England) be a Protestant, maintain the Protestant succession, and "join in communion with the Church of England as by law established."
+The Coronation Oath Act 1688 (reiterated in the Act of Settlement 1701) requires the rising Sovereign to take an oath to maintain "the true Profession of the Gospel and the Protestant Reformed Religion Established by Law" in the United Kingdom.